Bidens is the common name given to a group of about 200 flowering plants of various sizes and colors of both perennials and annuals.

-Although these plants truly love full sun, some do quite well with partial sun.
+Although these plants truly love full sun, some do quite well with part sun.

 Bidens need a minimum of 4 hours per day.
 In partial shade, plants produce fewer flowers and may grow tall and lanky as they seek the sun.